Categories

 Fredder in 2019

 It also weighs heavily on us that we went against our instincts in Fredder’s treatment when he suddenly became ill.
-He lost critical treatment time and his death earlier this month may have been avoidable, or at least we could have bought him more time.
+He lost critical treatment time and his death earlier this month was likely avoidable, or at least we could have bought him more time.

 Unfortunately, the support from his veterinary clinic was not what we hoped for in the short period of illness before his death.
+We understand from talking to another vet that treatment mistakes were made.
 It wasn’t the service we had encountered in the past before they became a corporate-owned practice.
 My prior experience, and my parents’ experience of their sister practice, was always great continuity of care & support from the practice principals at difficult times.
 Such support provides peace of mind & reassurance as our dogs age.
 The feeling that illnesses are managed and emergency care will be available if necessary.

 We will likely ponder what happened for months to come.
 It was a prefect storm of bad luck for our poor little friend.
 It broke our hearts.